sebhaan/geobo/README.md

 python main.py tests/settings_example1.yaml
 ```

-The output results include the generated reconstructed density and magnetic suscetibility cubes and their corresponding uncertainty cubes, visialisations of original survey data and reconstructed properties, and list of new drillcore proposals.
+The output results include the generated reconstructed density and magnetic susceptibility cubes and their corresponding uncertainty cubes, visualisations of original survey data and reconstructed properties, and list of new drillcore proposals.
-The ouput figure 'newdrill_proposals.png' shows the location of the already existing drills (black points), proposed new drill positions (white), and  the best new drill location (red).
+The output figure 'newdrill_proposals.png' shows the location of the already existing drills (black points), proposed new drill positions (white), and  the best new drill location (red).

 ### Drillcore Test Example